dandavison/xenops/README.md

 # 6. Documentation TODOs

+- How to avoid blurry / low-quality LaTeX preview images.
 - Generating graphics from minted blocks
 - Relation to preview-latex in auctex
 - Relation to org-mode